Back to Course

 0% Complete

-Radioactivity is the spontaneous decay or disintegration of the nucleus of the atom of a radioactive element during which radiations ( α, β and γ-particles) and energy are emitted
+Radioactivity is the spontaneous decay or disintegration of the nucleus of the atom of a radioactive element during which radiations, alpha, beta and gamma particles (α, β and γ-particles) and sometimes neutrons and energy are emitted.

-Radioactive elements are elements that are capable of spontaneous decay with emission of radiation and energy.
-Examples of such elements are uranium, boron, thorium, radon, cobalt, radium.
+Radioactive elements are elements that are capable of spontaneous decay with the emission of radiation and energy.
+Examples of such elements are uranium, boron, thorium, radon, cobalt, radium, etc.

 α-particles β-particlesγ-particles